-When using our PrestaShop plugin, you need to assess your PCI DSS compliance according to the Self-Assessment Questionnaire A (SAQ A).
+When using our SAP Commerce add-on, you need to assess your PCI DSS compliance according to the Self-Assessment Questionnaire A (SAQ A).

-- Generate an API key in your live Customer Area, and copy it over to the PrestaShop back office.
+- Set up API credentials in your live Customer Area, and in the SAP back office.

 - Make sure your live API credentials have the following permissions: